The Only Solution to Stop the Incoming Depression? It Requires New Physics…

 We badly need to get back to economic growth.
 By that I don’t mean an artificial temporary boom or a slower descent into lower employment, I mean that we’ve really got to get productivity growth on an upward climb approaching what it was in the 50s and 60s.

 This period he’s referring to is legitimately called the Golden Age of Capitalism

 .
 Consider a few of the major macroeconomic forces involved…

 The entire U.S. industrial infrastructure was operating at peak efficiency to manufacture Roosevelt’s “arsenal of democracy.”
 In late 1943-1944, the U.S. made as much war-fighting materiel as the rest of the Allies, and the Axis nations, combined

 .
 Ford built the B-24 Liberator, Chrysler built more tanks at their Detroit facility than the entire Third Reich did during the war.

 This feverish production drove the nation’s unemployment rate to 1.2% in 1944 – the lowest in history.
 Meanwhile, some 16 million Americans served in the armed forces (and another 3.5 million as federal civilian employees).

-Meanwhile, the nation’s greatest minds were developing new technologies for the war effort.
+, the nation’s greatest minds were developing new technologies for the war effort.
 “Necessity is the mother of invention,” remember?
 Nothing creates necessity like a global war… So American scientists invented synthetic rubber (to replace the old-fashioned stuff after the Japanese seized rubber plantations).
-And the atomic bomb.
-And super glue, duct tape and blood plasma donation.
-Mass-produced penicillin and flu vaccines.
-Electronic computers.
+And the atomic bomb

 With all this in mind, how exactly is the U.S. supposed to replicate the Golden Age of Capitalism?